rgwch/ungrad-server/readme.md

 (It will take some time and there will be some warnings which you can ignore for now)

-Then, launch your favourite browser and navigate to `http://localhost:2016/ui/index.html`. login as user `admin` with
+Then, launch your favourite browser and navigate to `http://localhost:2016/ui/index.html`.
+Login as user `admin` with
     the password `secret`.
 After playing around, create a `user.json`, based on `dispatcher/src/main/respurces/default.json` and set correct data for your own system.